-The NPDN is an internationally respected consortium of plant diagnostic laboratories which was established in 2002 by USDA - NIFA (National Institute of Food and Agriculture) and the Office of Homeland Security to enhance agricultural biosecurity by detecting instances of biological attacks.
-The NPDN continues to protect plant health and productivity of U.S. agricultural and natural ecosystems by providing early detection and identification of plant pests and diseases.
+The NPDN is an internationally respected consortium of plant diagnostic laboratories.
+It was established in 2002 by USDA - NIFA (National Institute of Food and Agriculture) and the Office of Homeland Security to enhance agricultural biosecurity by detecting instances of biological attacks.
+The NPDN contributes to protect plant health and productivity of U.S. agricultural and natural ecosystems by providing early detection and identification of plant pests and diseases.
 We are supported by the USDA - NIFA and by the collective efforts of many agencies and individuals representing Land Grant Universities, federal agencies, state departments of agriculture, and other stakeholders.

 Mission of the NPDN